Fort Wayne, Indiana: Transportation

 There has been a movement to bring direct passenger rail service back in the form of Amtrak or high-speed rail service.
 In 2013, a feasibility study was published outlining the impacts of a proposed Columbus—Fort Wayne—Chicago high-speed rail corridor.
 At 300 mi, the route would cost $1.29 billion and generate some $7.1 billion in economic benefits to the region.
 Freight service is provided by a class I railroad (Norfolk Southern) and two class III railroads.
 Fort Wayne is headquarters and main operations hub of Norfolk Southern's Triple Crown Services subsidiary, the largest truckload shipper in the U.S.

-Fort Wayne's mass transit system is managed by the Fort Wayne Public Transportation Corporation (Citilink), providing 12 bus routes through the cities of Fort Wayne and New Haven via downtown's Central Station.
+Citilink operates and manages the city's public bus system, including paratransit and fixed-route service in the cities of Fort Wayne and New Haven via downtown's Central Station.
 CampusLink debuted in 2009 as a free shuttle service for students, faculty, and general public traveling between Ivy Tech's Coliseum and North campuses, IPFW and its student housing on the Waterfield Campus, and shopping and residential areas.
-MedLink debuted in 2013 connecting Parkview Regional Medical Center with Parkview Health's Randallia campus.
+MedLink debuted in 2013, connecting Parkview Regional Medical Center with Parkview Health's Randallia campus.
 Despite annual ridership of 2.2 million, less than one percent of residents commute by public transportation.
 Fort Wayne is served by two intercity bus providers: Greyhound Lines (Indianapolis—Toledo—Detroit) and Lakefront Lines (Chicago—Columbus—Akron).

 In 2016, the city introduced its first bike-sharing program, including five stations and 25 bicycles.